Is there a reason why pet owners should use dog shampoo vs human shampoo?

 Otherwise, using human shampoo may cause dryness and flakiness.
 It will surely remove the acid mantle of the dog’s skin and might allow the bacteria, virus, and other contaminants to permeate the skin.
 These contaminants could make your dog sick.

 Your beloved pooch does not need a daily wash but rather you only need to shampoo them a few times a month.
 Dog skin is too sensitive to endure a daily shampoo routine, and your dog won’t mind if they are not washed every day.

 If you prevent them from getting dirty, they will stay clean and fresh, even on days of no wash.
 With this routine, a typical bottle of dog shampoo should last for one whole year.

-Your dog deserves the best products.
-Therefore, do not use a human shampoo on them.
-You shampoo might make your hair healthy and well moisturized, but it will not do any good for your dog.
+Dog shampoo vs human shampoo are formulated with totally different ingredients.
+Your dog deserves the best products so don’t use human shampoo on them.
+Your shampoo might make your hair healthy and well moisturized, but it won’t do any good for your dog.
 Dog shampoos contain ingredients and are specially formulated for the dog’s very sensitive skin.

 Treat your pet right.
 Use the right kind of shampoo and other pet products with the right ingredients.